 What were your most significant challenges and how did you overcome them?

 The biggest challenge for any creative entrepreneur is to acquire visibility.
 It can be hard to communicate about projects that aren’t necessarily of interest to the masses.

 How do you capture people’s interest?

 AYA is not about organising events around food, entertainment, or natural hair – so we’re not necessarily talking about things that are currently “trending.”
-It’s harder in the Francophone world than it is in the Anglophone world, because even though there’s a lot going on, it’s not necessarily considered mainstream.
+It’s harder in the Francophone world than it is in the Anglophone world because even though a lot is going on, it’s not necessarily considered mainstream.
 So we’re tirelessly looking for solutions that are new and very different, using social media platforms and networking to develop sustainable collaborations with existing entrepreneurs and artists.
 We’re also working to integrate into existing communities and find champions who are widely followed, supported and praised – to be the voices of what we are doing.

 You talk about building lasting value for society through AYA Consulting.
 What does that mean?

 To answer this, I would refer back to AYA’s mission: to showcase and promote the diversity and richness of art and creative forms from Africa, the Caribbean and diaspora; to ensure that they are known; to ensure that people are fully informed about the people behind these different projects and ideas.